jeremyqzt/receipts-mobile/README.md

 ## Promo Text
 ```
 Say goodbye to the hassle of paper receipts and hello to effortless organization with Ribbon Receipts!
-With our app, you can store and access your receipts from anywhere, at any time.
 ```

 ## Description